 - Accommodation: A hostel dorm costs $6-$12 per night in city areas like Kuala Lumpur.
 Private Guesthouse costs $10.60.

 - Meals: Eat out at a local restaurant for $2.45.
 Street foods like stuffed pancakes, skewers, and noodle soups will cost you between $1 to $4.
 Fast foods like McDonald’s will cost around $3.40 for a combo meal.
-Avoid western meals as they are costly (over $12!!) and don’t drink.
-Alcohol is very expensive the reason being Malaysia is a Muslim country and opposes alcohol consumption.
+Avoid western meals as they are costly (over $12!!), and don’t drink.
+Alcohol is costly, the reason being Malaysia is a Muslim country and opposes alcohol consumption.

 - SIM Card: $8 for 2 GB data with 30-day validity.

 Thus, you’ll be spending about $35 per day for a bed in a hostel dorm, eating street food, and using public transport.

 Situated on the western Pacific Ocean, the Philippines is another cool affordable travel destination.
 It is an incredible country with tropical weather and consists of white-sand beaches, mesmerizing sunsets, and friendly locals who speak and understand English.